-Plan Description Key Activity supported Preservation Plan Ensuring the National Collection is conserved to appropriate standards by prioritising conservation and preservation activities related to priority projects and at-risk collections.
-1 Collection Development Plan Outlining how the Memorial will seek to enhance and develop the National Collection by analysing the strengths and weaknesses of current collection holdings and identifying how deficiencies can be addressed through new acquisitions.
-1 Gallery Master Plan Delivered in 2020 through the Development Project Our Continuing Story .
-Identifies the approach to key galleries, circulation, gallery locations and sizes, and exhibition design principles.
-1, 2 Development Project Plans The Development Project has a series of plans structured under the Project Governance Handbook.
-These plans are to document and guide delivery activities including: Procurement, Integration Management, Project Management, Cost Management, Design Management, Construction Management, Gallery Development, Commissioning and Handover requirements.
-1 Stakeholder Engagement Programme The Memorial works across all internal Branches and with key Government agencies to align stakeholder engagement activities with corporate goals, priorities, and relevant government policies.
-The programme includes specific plans for the Memorial's Digital Engagement Strategy, Communications and Marketing Plan, Sponsorship and Marketing Plan, Public Engagement Strategy and other public facing programs.
-2, Capabilities Reconciliation Action Plan Facilitating the Memorial's engagement and reconciliation with Australian Aboriginal and Torres Strait Islander peoples.
-The Memorial's Indigenous Liaison Officer works actively with Indigenous communities to ensure that commemorative activities are respectful to the traditional owners of the land.
-2, Capabilities Digital Engagement Strategy The Memorial is investing in digital storytelling, access and enhancements to collections systems to improve the availability of digitised collection material to the public, to avoid technology obsolescence and prevent loss of collections material through physical deterioration of media.
+Plan Description Key Activity supported Preservation Plan Ensuring the National Collection is conserved to appropriate standards by prioritising conservation and preservation activities related to priority projects and at-risk collections Collection Development Plan It Outlining how the Memorial will seek to enhance and develop the National Collection by analysing the strengths and weaknesses of current collection holdings and identifying how deficiencies can be addressed through new acquisitions Gallery Master Plan Delivered in 2020 through the Development Project, Our Continuing Story .
+Identifies the approach to key galleries, circulation, gallery locations and sizes, and exhibition design principles Development Project Plans The Development Project has a series of plans structured under the Project Governance Handbook.
+These plans are to document and guide delivery activities including: procurement, integration management, project management, cost management, design management, construction management, gallery development, commissioning and handover requirements Stakeholder Engagement Program The Memorial works across all internal branches and with key government agencies to align stakeholder engagement activities with corporate goals, priorities, and relevant government policies.
+The program includes specific plans for the Memorial's Digital Engagement Strategy, Communications and Marketing Plan, Sponsorship and Marketing Plan, Public Engagement Strategy, and other public facing programs 2, Capabilities Reconciliation Action Plan Facilitating the Memorial's engagement and reconciliation with Australian Aboriginal and Torres Strait Islander peoples.
+The Memorial's Indigenous Liaison Officer works actively with Indigenous communities to ensure that commemorative activities are respectful to the traditional owners of the land 2, Capabilities Digital Engagement Strategy The Memorial is investing in digital storytelling, access and enhancements to collections systems to improve the availability of digitised collection material to the public, to avoid technology obsolescence and prevent loss of collections material through physical deterioration of media.
 The enhanced repository will facilitate faster automated access to digitised materials.
-3 Staff Learning and Development Plan Encompassing ongoing learning and professional development of the Memorial's workforce, including facilitating an organisation- wide project management and leadership discipline, building staff capability in delivery through new channels and information dissemination to new audiences, and encouraging staff to embrace innovation in the delivery of the Memorial's mission.
-Capabilities Enterprise Infrastructure Strategy Defining the principles for managing ICT infrastructure provision, maintenance, and upgrading to support the Memorial's business functions within the Executive, Collection Management, Public Programs and Corporate Management business areas.
-Capabilities Capital Management Plan Outlining the Memorial's capital investment across a range of assets over a five-year period.
+Staff Learning and Development Plan Encompassing ongoing learning and professional development of the Memorial's workforce, including facilitating an organisation- wide project management and leadership discipline, building staff capability in delivery through new channels and information Capa dissemination to new audiences, and encouraging staff to embrace innovation in the delivery of the Memorial's mission.
+ICT Strategic Plan tegic Plan The 2023-2028 ICT Strategic Plan sets out the capabilities and digital solutions to support and enable the Memorial to achieve its strategic priorities.
+The strategy aims to deliver six key objectives: efficiency and sustainability, flexibility and scalability, digital first: Capability increase the ability to work digitally, efficient mobility, business continuity, and security Security Enterprise Infrastructure Strategy ture Defining the principles for managing ICT infrastructure provision, maintenance, and upgrading to support the Memorial's business functions within the executive, collection management, public programs and corporate management business areas Capital Management Plan Outlining the Memorial's capital investment across a range of assets over a five-year period.
 The Memorial is continuing to implement its long-term collection storage and accommodation plans through the review and updating of the Mitchell Site Master Plan and improvement of logistics planning and capacity for the Treloar Technology Centre.
-This will be implemented in a staged approach as capital resources allow in order to ensure that space is used effectively for increased collection storage and conservation facilities.
-Capabilities Heritage Management Plan and Heritage Impact assessments This document sets out the Memorial's significant heritage aspects and details the appropriate policies to manage it so that its values are retained for future use and appreciation.
-The plan identifies the Memorial's heritage values; constraints and opportunities that its heritage values place on future use.
-Capabilities
+This will be implemented in a staged approach as capital resources allow in order to ensure that space is used effectively for increased collection storage and conservation facilities Capabilities Heritage Management Plan and Heritage Impact assessments These documents set out the Memorial's significant heritage aspects and details the appropriate policies to manage it so that its values are retained for future use and appreciation.
+The plan identifies the Memorial's heritage values, and constraints and opportunities that its heritage values place on future use Capabilities